• RTC 2024 Logo

 Joseph Bender, R.T.(R)(T)

-Joe is a staff radiation therapist at Memorial Sloan Kettering Cancer Center in Middletown, New Jersey.
-He is a student mentor and sits on the Social Butterflies committee at MSK, which aims to promote the individual and team successes of radiation therapists throughout MSK.
-He earned a certification in diagnostic radiology in 2016 and in radiation therapy in 2017.
-He has nearly nine years of experience in health care.
-Joe also presented at the 2022 ASRT RTC.
+Joe Bender is a lead radiation therapist at Memorial Sloan Kettering Cancer Center in Middletown, New Jersey.
+He is a lead regional student preceptor, responsible for shepherding radiation therapy students through their studies and helping them complete competencies while at his location.
+Additionally, Joe is a member of the social butterflies committee, which aims to promote the individual and team success of radiation therapists throughout MSK.
+He earned certifications in diagnostic radiology in 2016 and in radiation therapy in 2017.
+He has nearly a decade of experience in health care, and this is his third year presenting at the ASRT Radiation Therapy Conference.
 Before entering health care, Joe managed a bookstore, did survey design and analytics for a market research company, and owned and operated a poker table in Montana.
-He currently resides in New Jersey with his wife and two children.
+Joe currently resides in New Jersey with his wife and two children.

 Course